-We expect it to make us safe and deliver us from the evils of want and need.
+We expect money to make us safe and deliver us from want and need.
 We turn to it for security.
 Our problems would be solved (or at least relieved) if we had more money.
-Our visions of heaven have been supplanted by a peek into lifestyles rich and/or famous.
+Visions of "heaven" have been supplanted by a peek into lifestyles rich and/or famous.
 Today our three favorite salvation scenarios are all financial (and unrealistic): we can either win the lottery, inherit a fortune from a rich relative that we didn't know we had, or we can sue big.